 SOFTS-Raw sugar retreats after hitting 3-1/2 week high

-LONDON, Aug 15 (Reuters) - Raw sugar futures on ICE fell on Monday, reversing course after hitting a 3-1/2 week high earlier in the session, with fund short covering offsetting bearish news in the wider financial markets.
+NEW YORK/LONDON, Aug 15 (Reuters) - Raw sugar futures on ICE closed down on Monday, reversing course after hitting a 3-1/2 week high earlier in the session, with fund short covering offsetting bearish news in the wider financial markets.
 MKTS/GLOB

 SUGAR